Center of Mass and spin for isolated sources of gravitational radiation: Linkages and the angular momentum-center of Mass Tensor

 This scalar linear functional of $\xi ^{b}$ transforms as an adjoint representation of the BMS group.
 If $\xi ^{b}$ is a translation eq. (\ref{linkage}) yields the Bondi energy momentum vector.
 Likewise, if $\xi ^{b}$ belongs to the Lorentz subgroup, eq. (\ref{linkage}) can be used to define the notion of the mass dipole and angular momentum.
 Solving the asymptotic Killing equation by making use of the radial dependence of the spin coefficients and tetrad components, one can show that this linkage integral can be written as \cite{LMN},

 putting $b=0$ we obtain

 where $\bar a=\bar{a}^i Y^{-1}_{1i}$ with $\bar{a}^i$ three complex constants.
 The three complex, i.e six real, values of (\ref{link}) are by definition, the components of the mass dipole - angular momentum tensor (for more details the reader can see ref. \cite{LMN}).
-From eq. (\ref{link}) we will define the concepts of center of mass and spin of an isolated system.
+To obtain those components it is quite convenient to define a complex vector $D^{\ast}_i+\frac{\mathtt{i}}{c}J^{\ast}_i$ where $i$ symbolize the vectors (1,0,0), (0,1,0) and (0,0,1) as

 It is worth mentioning that at a linearized level and for stationary spacetimes, the real and imaginary parts of $\psi _{1}^{0}$ capture the notion of the two form that defines the center of mass and angular momentum and transform appropriately under the Lorentz transformation.
 The linkage is a natural generalization for asymptotically flat spacetimes.